"Come on guys, let's start brainstorming together!"

 To give everyone a voice in your brainstorming session, you can try one of the following methods:

-2. Group Passing Technique (GPT) – Gather everyone in a circle and ask each one to write one idea on a piece of paper.
+- Group Passing Technique (GPT) – Gather everyone in a circle and ask each one to write one idea on a piece of paper.
 The paper will be passed on to everyone in the room and the task is to contribute an idea based on what’s written on the paper.
 The activity stops when the paper is handed back to the owner.
-Through this, everyone is able to receive fresh perspectives and expanded concepts from the group.
+Through this, everyone can receive fresh perspectives and expanded concepts from the group.

 Nominal Group Technique (NGT) – Ask everyone to brainstorm ideas individually and allow them to remain anonymous.
 Each person must submit an idea, and then the team will vote for the best forwarded suggestions.
 The most voted ones will be the springboard for in-depth discussions.